SubekSharma/Face_Landmarks_Detection/README.md

 ## Acknowledgements

-We would like to thank the authors of the iBUG 300W Large Face Landmark Dataset for providing the valuable dataset for this project.
+I would like to thank the authors of the iBUG 300W Large Face Landmark Dataset for providing the valuable dataset for this project.

 ## License